Titans Of Titan - The Game

 Life Force

-Life Force is the energy store of a Titan and is generated by multiplying Speed and Endurance scores and is re-calculated at every Rank promotion.
+Life Force denotes the energy store of a Titan but this score factors both armour and dodging into overall survival.
+Its score is generated by multiplying Speed and Endurance scores and is re-calculated at every Rank promotion.
 Damage is deducted from Life Force.
 If it is ever reduced to 0 then the character is deactivated.
 If half of ones total Life Force is deducted due to just one attack then it results in the loss of a robot or camo-mode extremity.
 Template has a Life Force of 25.
 If it is promoted to Rank 2 then that will be recalculated to a Life Force of 36.
 If it takes 13 damage from one attack (half of 25 rounded up) then Template could lose its head!

 Camo-Charges And Camo-Modes